MamboBryan/newsletter/newsletter/2025-03-31/index/index.md

 ![The Android Architecture [feat.
 The Linux Kernel]](../assets/Featured.webp)

 If you are an Android Engineer, then you are probably familiar with The Android Architecture, right?
-However, we both know that you only cram it just to pass those interviews, right?
-What if we promised you a faster and more enjoyable way to not only learn but internalise it?
-What if there was a series of articles that used fun analogies to help you learn more about The Android Architecture?
-What if that series actually exists and you are about to find out more about it?
+However, we both know that you only cram it just to pass those interviews, right? 😉 What if we promised you a faster and more enjoyable way to not only learn but internalise it? 🤯 What if there was a series of articles that used fun analogies to help you learn more about The Android Architecture? 😨 What if that series actually exists and you are about to find out more about it? 😱

 Alright alright, enough talk and more showing.
-This month's feature is a series of Medium articles by our very own [Emmanuel Muturia™](https://x.com/emmanuelmuturia).
-For the past month, he has been relentlessly publishing weekly articles and posts that take the reader on a deep dive into each component of The Android Architecture.
-To embrace his obsession with Cars and stuff, he used analogies on the same to break down the technical concepts so if you are at the slightest bit intrigued by this then your journey starts [here](https://medium.com/@emmanuelmuturia/5fd3213d4eb2)...
+This month's feature is a series of Medium articles by our very own [Emmanuel Muturia™](https://x.com/emmanuelmuturia) 🤓.
+For the past month, he has been relentlessly 😮‍💨 publishing weekly articles and posts that take the reader on a deep dive into each component of The Android Architecture.
+To embrace his obsession with Cars and stuff 🏎️, he used analogies on the same to break down the technical concepts so if you are at the slightest bit intrigued by this then your journey starts [here](https://medium.com/@emmanuelmuturia/5fd3213d4eb2)...

 You will thank us later...